kirilllzaitsev/depth_estimation_on_mcu/README.md

 base_dataset_dir=/abs/path/to/nyuv2/dataset
 ```

-Please, replace absolute paths and set a proper serial port for communication in depth_inference.py
+Please, replace absolute paths where appropriate.
+For interfacing with a device, set a proper serial port that your device is using in depth_inference.py

 ## Run